Skip to main content

 • Allow "Kill Job": Determines if the kill function is allowed on the machine.
 The default value of False disables the feature.
 Set the value to True to enable the feature.

-• Available Property (Optional): Each Available Property defines an available user defined property for the machine.
+• Available Property (Optional): Each Available Property defines a user-defined property for the machine.
 There is no limit to the number of properties that can be associated with a machine.
-To make use of the Machine Properties, use tokens with the jobs to reference the Machine Properties (e.g., [[MI.PropertyName]).
+To use machine properties, use tokens with the jobs to reference the machine properties (for example, [[MI.PropertyName]]).
 For more information, refer to Using Properties for Automation and Machine Instance Property Name Syntax.

 • Define a property with the following syntax: Property Name=Property Value.
 For information on defining properties, refer to Defining Properties.